It's easy to start your application today.

 As a doctoral candidate, you will also receive a generous stipend to cover living expenses.
 This support is guaranteed as you continue to make satisfactory progress towards your degree.

-Students pursuing the Doctor of Philosophy (PhD) or Doctor of Science (DSc) degrees in Electrical Engineering or Systems Science & Mathematics must complete a minimum of 72 credit hours of post-baccalaureate study consistent with the residency and other applicable requirements of Washington University in St. Louis and the Graduate School.
+Students pursuing the degree must complete a minimum of 72 credit hours of post-baccalaureate study consistent with the residency and other applicable requirements of Washington University in St. Louis and the Graduate School.
 These 72 units must consist of at least 36 units of course work and at least 24 units of research, and may include work done to satisfy the requirements of a master's degree in a related discipline.
 Up to 24 units for the PhD may be transferred to Washington University in St. Louis from another institution.

-Complete at least 36 hours of post-baccalaureate course work
+- Complete at least 36 hours of post-baccalaureate course work

-Pass a written qualifying examination, to be taken before the second academic year of the program
+- Pass a written qualifying examination, to be taken before the second academic year of the program

-Pass an oral preliminary research examination, to be completed within two years of passing the written qualifying examination, and at least one year prior to completion of the dissertation
+- Pass an oral preliminary research examination, to be completed within two years of passing the written qualifying examination, and at least one year prior to completion of the dissertation

-Write a doctoral dissertation that describes the results of original and creative research in a specialization within electrical engineering or systems science and mathematics
+- Write a doctoral dissertation that describes the results of original and creative research in a specialization within electrical engineering or systems science and mathematics

-Pass a final oral examination in defense of the dissertation research
+- Pass a final oral examination in defense of the dissertation research

-- Take ESE 590 Electrical and Systems Engineering Graduate Seminar each semester
+- Take ESE 590: Electrical and Systems Engineering Graduate Seminar each semester